RMTariant/OCT_MC/README.md

 2. Run the .c code with the newly created files.
 3. Use the lookSample to generate the Aline or B-Scan.

+Note: The simulator was verified to be accurate when using a long focal length (Rayleigth length of 5 mm) for the imaging lens on a single layer sample.
+Focus needs to be implemented to be accurate with shorter focal length (Rayleigth length of 0.5 mm) however.

 ===References===
 1. Zhao S. Advanced Monte Carlo Simulation and MachineLearning for Frequency Domain Optical Coherence Tomo-graphy. en.
 2016 :157